Curriculum Vitae

 Edited Volumes

-In preparation Patrick Honeybone & Joseph C. Salmons, eds.
-The Handbook of Historical Phonology.
+2015 Patrick Honeybone and Joseph C. Salmons, eds.
+The Oxford Handbook of Historical Phonology.
 Oxford: Oxford University Press.

 2003 Christof Mauch & Joseph Salmons, eds.
 German-Jewish Identities in America.
 Madison: Max Kade Institute.